 Around 10:00, we could see a freighter coming up from behind and it became evident that we would be on converging paths.
 Our sail and rigging were set so Jordan made calls to the freighter to change course.
 No reply at first but finally in broken English "I see you.
 No problem.
 I change."
 We could see Barent Sea change course slightly to pass behind us and the Captain came on the radio "Sea Turtle, can I take a picture?"
 Jordan replied "Of course!"

 That was an unusual request we thought.
 A sailboat is common in these waters and not that much of a novelty.
 But then we realized we must look pretty vulnerable in the gale's high seas.
 When we stood in the cockpit and watched as at some points our line of sight to the freighter bridge disappeared behind the height of the waves, it gave us a gauge at just how big the seas were and it must have been impressive to the freighter observers.
-But Sea Turtle was not taking it well and we felt safe running downwind.
+But Sea Turtle was handling it good and we felt safe running downwind.

 As we approached the big Island of Bali from the north end on December 26th, the winds died.
 So we started the Perkins at 10:30.
 Our destination was around the far south side of the Island and our course would take us through a pass between Bali and Lombok Island to the east.
 These passes between islands here are notorious for strong gap winds and very strong currents.
 Add to that, this particular pass is on a main path for international sea traffic.
 We saw a number of behemoths transitting past.